jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 ) <fig:example-turtle>

-== SPARQL
+== SPARQL <sec:sparql>

-The @sparql query language is a declaritive query language like for example SQL, but specifically designed for RDF.
+The @sparql query language is a declarative query language like for example, SQL, but specifically designed for RDF.
 The query language is very extensive, in this section we explain what is needed to understand this work.

 @sparql and turtle share a lot of syntax, with a minor nuance in prefix declaration.
 Turtle uses `@PREFIX` to define a prefix, while @sparql just uses `PREFIX`.
 Turtle also expects a dot at the end of a prefix declaration, while @sparql does not.